hackbg/chainlink-troubleshooter/README.md

 If you'd like to add a new check to the troubleshooter, you can submit an issue with a description or a PR with the following changes:

-1. Add a new function to `src/lib/checks.ts` by following the example of the other checks
+1. Add a new function to `src/lib/checks/[service].ts` by following the example of the other checks
-2. Export the function and add it to the `checks` array in `src/lib/checks.ts`
+2. Export the function and add it to the `checks` array
 3. Test your new check manually by running `pnpm run dev`

 ## Tech Stack